9 Things to Do in Japan When It Rains

 Traditional Japanese performing arts such as Noh, Kabuki, and Bunraku are renowned throughout the world, with the attendance of any of these performances easily the high point of a Japanese holiday.

-In the event that traditional arts do not appeal to you, you could also consider western or pop culture offerings such as jazz gigs, “Idol” performances, or even a maid café session.
-For those who happen to be in the biggest cities, and are seeking experiences that are really different, there are out-of-this-world vampire-, ninja-, medieval-warlord-, and Anime- themed restaurants to try too.
+In the event that traditional arts do not appeal to you, you could consider western or pop culture entertainments such as jazz gigs, “Idol” performances, or even a maid café session.
+For those who happen to be in the biggest cities, and are seeking experiences that are truly different, there are out-of-this-world vampire-, ninja-, medieval-warlord-, and Anime- themed restaurants to try.

 6. Go for a Photo Shoot

-Bad weather in Japan isn’t necessarily deluges, blizzards, or typhoons.
-A lot of times, it’s no more than incessant drizzling the entire day.
-With some research and preparation beforehand, these depressing days could actually be golden opportunities for unique photographs.
+A lot of times, rainy days in Japan are no more than incessant drizzling the entire day.
+With some research and preparation beforehand, these depressing days could actually be golden photography opportunities.

 Be it neon-lit streets or historical districts, or just a simple paddy field, the world takes on a whole new look when washed by the elements, particularly at night.
-In fact, bad-weather photography is considered by many professional photographers to be a golden opportunity for masterpieces.
+In fact, rainy days are considered by many professional photographers to be the best opportunities for masterpieces.
 If you looking to increase viewership for your social media accounts, such opportunities might be what you need to instantly go viral.

 - Be prepared for sudden changes in environmental conditions.
 Always check forecasts beforehand.